Einhorn Center for Community Engagement

 Eligibility Requirements

-Students need to actively accept, reduce, or decline offers for all Federal Work Study (FWS), federal student loans, and university loans through Student Center.
+Students need to actively accept, reduce, or decline offers for all Federal Work-Study (FWS), federal student loans, and university loans through Student Center.
 For instructions on how to accept FWS or loans, please review this tutorial.
 FWS cannot be earned and student loans will not credit to the Bursar statement until they are accepted, or reduced, and all standard Entrance Counseling and Master Promissory Notes are complete.

 Need help understanding your financial-aid award letter?
 See the 2-min Cornell video “Understanding Your Award Letter” or call Financial Aid at 607-255-5145.